What Is Logistic Regression? A Detailed Guide with Examples

 • Goodness of fit: Description of how well a statistical model fits a set of observations.

-• Odds ratio: Measure of the strength of association between two events.
+• Odds ratio: A measure of the strength of association between two events.

-• Log-likelihood functions: Evaluates a statistical model's goodness of fit.
+• Log-likelihood functions: Evaluate a statistical model's goodness of fit.

 • Hosmer–Lemeshow test: A test that assesses whether the observed event rates match the expected event rates.